neelsomani/known-falsehood-mechinterp/README.md

   --pca-mode uncentered
 ```

 This writes a JSON summary to `dataset/avg_delta_eval.json`.
+We commit our results at `docs/avg_delta_eval.json`.
 At layer 40, ablating a 2-3 dimensional subspace estimated from aligned stance deltas substantially reduces consequence accuracy (approaching the effect of per-example local delta ablation), whereas a single global direction (mean or top-1 component) has a much weaker effect.
 Random directions do not have any impact.

 Findings: